Crypter-File-Transfer/Crypter/README.md

 ### Crypter.Common

 A small class library containing domain models and data types that may be used in any project.

-### Crypter.Console

-A command-line program that helps administer the Crypter servers.
-For example, this program contains commands to create all the database tables from scratch and perform schema migrations.

 ### Crypter.Contracts